melmckune/marketing-compliance-checker/README.md

 2. The server action writes a submission and initial immutable version.
 3. The rules engine scans the submitted text and stores flags tied to that version.
-4. Reviewers see the item in the queue, ordered by severity.
+4. Reviewers see the item in the queue, ordered by time in queue.
 5. A reviewer makes a decision and may dismiss individual flags with reasons.
 6. If changes are requested, the submitter can resubmit; the app creates a new version and reruns the rules.